 How Does Joint Custody Work?

-Custody usually comes into question when two parents who are caring for a child separate or divorce.
-Before we talk about joint custody, it's important to note that there are two distinct types of custody when it comes to your children: physical and legal.
+Custody usually comes into question when two parents separate or divorce.
+There are two distinct types of custody when it comes to your children: physical and legal.

 Physical custody has to do with who the child lives with and how visitations are handled.
-Legal custody is the right to make significant decisions on behalf of the child, including decisions about healthcare, education, and legal rights.
+Legal custody refers to the right to make significant decisions on behalf of the child, including decisions about healthcare, education, and legal rights.

 Joint custody is a term that is used when both parents hold and share some custody rights.
 Joint custody can be joint physical custody, joint legal custody, or both, so it’s important to understand the differences.